Licensing

 Commercial Use

-Qualifying for free licenses: Additionally, we typically issue free commercial licenses to research goverment organisations, non-profit organisations, organisations dedicated to global sustainability, notable external contributors to our projects, and organisations that hire Sourcemeta on general consultancy or custom development deals.
+Qualifying for free licenses: Additionally, we typically issue free commercial licenses to non-profit organisations, organisations dedicated to global sustainability, notable external contributors to our projects, and organisations that hire Sourcemeta on general consultancy or custom development deals.

 To discuss more, don’t hesitate in reaching out to hello@sourcemeta.com.
 If you are a potential contributor, also take a look at our Contribution Agreement.